-The Urban County of San Luis Obispo heard from HUD in Mid-February 2016 for the final funding amounts under CDBG, HOME, and ESG programs.
-The Urban County of San Luis Obispo will use \$1,667,918 in CDBG funds, \$678,610 in HOME funds, and \$148,084 in ESG funds for projects and services that will address unmet community needs by providing gap financing for vital services and facilities.
-The Urban County of San Luis Obispo started the preparation of the 2016 Action Plan in September 2015 with conducting public workshops and hearings to identify unmet community needs.
-A "needs assessment" survey was also published that validated those needs that were identified during the public workshops and hearings.
+The Urban County will use \$1,644,434 in CDBG funds, \$677,302 in HOME funds, and \$150,158 in ESG funds for projects and services that will address unmet community needs by providing gap financing for vital services and facilities.
+The Urban County started the preparation of the 2017 Action Plan in September 2016 with conducting public workshops and hearings to identify unmet community needs.
 The unmet community needs are homeless related services and affordable housing for very low and low income households, particularly for seniors and homeless populations.
 The 2015-2019 Consolidated Plan also considers these unmet community needs as its two highest priority's needs.
-Moreover, a recent Fair Housing Plan update views affordable housing a major community need.
 Finally, San Luis Obispo County is among the least affordable places in the nation.
 Apart from the two high priority needs (affordable housing needs and gaps in homeless services), economic development and public facilities were indicated as unmet community needs.
-While the Urban County of San Luis Obispo anticipates receiving less and less HUD funding every year, the Urban County recognizes that it must spend the valuable HUD funds on projects that result in the production or preservation of affordable housing for low income families and continue funding the operation of homeless shelters.
+While the Urban County receiving less and less HUD funding every year, the Urban County recognizes that it must spend the valuable HUD funds on projects that result in the production or preservation of affordable housing for low income families and continue funding the operation of homeless shelters.
 This funding expenditure strategy is supported with the 2015-2019 Consolidated Plan.

-Action Plan process includes the following steps to prepare the 2016 Action Plan:
+Summary of community participation process to prepare the 2017 Action Plan:

-1. Public outreach process - The Urban County of San Luis Obispo conducted its public outreach process in September 2015 in accordance with the Community Participation Plan which is also known as the Community Participation Plan.
+1. Public outreach process - The Urban County conducted its public outreach process in September 2016 (noticed in local paper August 19, 2016) in accordance with the Community Participation Plan.
 This plan includes specific procedures to engage the public by providing an opportunity for the members of the public to offer their input on unmet community and affordable housing needs.
-The details of the community participation process will be discussed under "Summary of Community Participation Process and consultation process" section.

-2. Request For Proposal (RFP) process - The Urban County of San Luis Obispo issued an RFP to solicit project proposals that could be funded with CDBG, HOME, and ESG funds while meeting the unmet community needs identified during the public outreach process.

-3. Project selection process - The Urban County of San Luis Obispo reviewed and selected projects using the established rating criteria and developed draft funding recommendations that was published for a 30 day public review process by the public and various community groups and advisory bodies.
-See detailed discussions of the project selection project process under the "Projects" section.

-4. Project approval process - After the 30-day public review process of the draft funding recommendations for selected projects, the Urban County of San Luis Obispo held public hearings to review and approve the draft funding recommendations.
-At this stage, the 2016 Action Plan was officially approved by the Urban County of San Luis Obispo and ready to be submitted to HUD by May 15, 2016.
+- 2. Request For Proposal (RFP) process The Urban County issued an RFP to solicit project proposals that could be funded with CDBG, HOME, and ESG funds while meeting the unmet community needs identified during the public outreach process. - 3.
+Project selection process The Urban County reviewed and selected projects using the established rating criteria and developed draft funding recommendations and plan that were published (local paper January 24, 2017) for a 30 day public review process by the public and various community groups and advisory bodies.
+The Draft Action Plan can be found on the County's website. - 4.
+Project approval process After a 30 day public review process of the draft funding recommendations, the Urban County held public hearings to review and approve the draft funding recommendations.
+Pending the public hearings, the 2017 Action Plan will be officially approved by the Urban County.